 In the future, it could be a second bedroom or a nursery (not anytime soon).
 In a pinch, it IS a second guest room since sometimes we have extended family during the holidays.

-We ended up choosing to use this awesome closet system to upgrade our closet.
+We ended up choosing to use this awesome closet system by Rubbermaid to upgrade our closet.
 I get overwhelmed when having to plan this sort of thing from scratch because I’m afraid I’ll miss something or not measure properly.

 As you can see, I wanted plenty of shelves for bins since I wanted to store my craft/office supplies, but any bedroom closet needs a place to hang clothes, so I added in two rods for that.

 I absolutely knew I wanted a waist level sliding basket to hold my two crafting machines.
+I LOVE the sliding baskets and feel they’re so versatile in a space like this one.

 DIY Closet System Installation